 Reckless Driving Ticket Lawyer Trenton

-Nobody is a perfect driver.
-Sometimes people speed at rates far beyond what is safe, or they make a bad decision and drink and drive, or their unsafe driving causes an accident.
+No one is a perfect driver.
+Sometimes people speed at rates far past what is safe, or they make a bad decision and drink and drive, or their unsafe driving causes an accident.
 Any of these can be an isolated incident.
-You can have an otherwise perfect driving record and make such a mistake.
+You might have an otherwise perfect driving record and make such a mistake.
 However, they all carry the potential for a reckless driving charge.

 What Constitutes Reckless Driving

 Reckless Driving is defined by N.J.S.A.
 39:4-96 as a person who drives a vehicle heedlessly, in willful or wanton disregard of the rights or safety of others (the driver must be consciously aware that his actions pose a risk to the public), in a manner so as to endanger, or be likely to endanger, a person or property.

 Basically, what this means is that you can be found guilty of reckless driving if you’re driving dangerously and are aware that you’re driving dangerously.
 The state must prove both of these elements under the law.

 Examples of Reckless Driving:

 - Driving at an excessive rate of speed which is putting yourself, other motorists, or pedestrians at risk